joesustaric/trunk-hub-byo/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+To stop asking for approval to change and deploy use `--require-approval never` flag.

 ## Connecting to Git Servers
 The VPC the app is deployed into should alow for AWS Session Manager to be used to connect to the servers.